MXHJohn314/ComfyThumbs-Ergonomic-Keyboard/readme.md

 <p>

-### 97.98% Keycap Compatibility

-This is the most keycap-compatible, split, ortholinear, with all they keys you recognize from a tenkey-less keyboard.
+### This keyboard is an ENDGAME KILLER. is the most keycap-compatible the following traits:
+- TKL (Tetenkey-less)
+- Split
+- Wireless
+- Ortholinear
+- Coming soon: RGB
 <br/>
 <br/>
 Space and Backspace are the only keys that are not traditionally-sized.
 That means you won't need to buy/use different keycaps for `Right Shift`, `Left Shift`, `Enter`, `Tab`, `\ `, Command, `Ctrl`, `Alt`, `OS`, and `Application` keys.